CHRISTMAS EDITION DECEMBER 2018

 This year we are pleased to announce that we are going into full production.
-This will provide members many benefits for the future which will be published soon.
-I want to take this opportunity to thank all those people in our team and associates who assisted us with their product knowledge, financial support, advise and genuine interest over the years.
+This will provide members with many benefits for the future which will be published soon.
+I want to take this opportunity to thank all those people in our team and associates who assisted us with their product knowledge, financial support, advice and genuine interest over the years.
 Thank you!!!!

 The FIRM Future Fund

 We have been working on many strategies over the past few years to move all our old property investments as they diminish their 'used by date'.

 Many of you, through the advice of Asset Finance, have structured your property portfolio's substantially.